Avg: 0.5 from 11 votes

 Consider stick-clipping the first bolt and pull bouldery moves on great, sharp rock at the undercut start.
 Enjoy the rock quality here because it only gets worse from here on up.

 Delicately mantle up onto the big ledge and move up and right to get established on the rounded prow.
-Clip the tightly-bolted first three bolts (nobody likes a ledge fall!) and follow super flaky rock and pockets to the steep finish.
+Clip the tightly-bolted first three bolts (nobody likes a ledge fall!) and follow incredibly flaky rock and pockets to the steep finish.

 I initially thought there's good rock underneath but it seems that may not be the case-- it may never clean up.
 But the bolts are there now so...

-It's not dangerous--the bolts are in solid rock and the big chunks are gone--but for sure you'll pull some stuff off.
+It's not dangerous--the closely-spaced bolts are in solid rock and the big chunks are gone--but for sure you'll pull some stuff off.
 Remember, you didn't have to climb it--that was your choice.